katyagovorkova/algorithms/README.md

 # Algorithms and Data structures 📚
 This repository contains my steps in learning CS.

-To understand the basics, I algorithms and data structures from scratch.
+To understand the basics, I code algorithms and data structures from scratch.

 Here is the list of what I plan to do: